 Welcome to UChicago Medicine At the Forefront Live.
 This is your chance to ask our experts your questions by typing in the comments section.
 We'll get to as many as possible in the next half hour.
 And remember, this program does not take the place of an actual visit with your physician.

 Joining us today are three surgeons.
 We have Dr. Shari Snow, Dr. Laura Douglass, and Dr. Sandra Laveaux.
-We'll also hear from patient Glenna Smith Conley today.
+We'll also hear from a patient today.
 Welcome to the program.

 Let's just get right into it.
 It's interesting.
 There was a recent article that said that endometriosis was the third most-Googled health question of 2018.
 First of all, why don't you just explain what endometriosis is and why it seems to get so much attention.